underscoreio/essential-slick/src/pages/4-data_modelling.md

 def nameIndex = index("name_idx", name, unique=true)
 ~~~

-The corresponding DDL statement will be:
+The corresponding DDL statement produced from a called to `schema` will be:

 ~~~ sql
 CREATE UNIQUE INDEX "name_idx" ON "user" ("name")